 been raised with Christ in that we have the power of His resurrection dwelling

-in us if we have received the Holy Spirit.
+in us if we possess the indwelling Holy Spirit.
 Paul therefore says, “keep

 (237i)